 Under exceptional circumstances, security clearance may be requested by a hiring office.
 If approved, the Office of Personnel Security and Suitability may decide to grant an interim security clearance to certain individuals.
 If a complete security package is submitted, an interim security clearance may be granted within a few weeks.
 From there, the final security clearance is usually granted in less than three months.
 Are you considering obtaining an interim security clearance?
 Whether you are already preparing your security package, or are concerned about a possible denial, our skilled and knowledgeable lawyers can be of great assistance to you.

-Contact Claery & Green, LLP to speak with one of our security clearance attorneys.
+Contact Claery & Hammond, LLP to speak with one of our security clearance attorneys.